mmarkdown/mmark/Syntax.md

 Any reference starting with *RFC*, *BCP*, *STD*, *I-D.* or *W3C.* will be automatically added to the correct reference section.

+Referring to a specific RFC of an STD/BCP can be done using the following syntax:
+`[@RFCxxx@STDyy]`, this expands `<xref target="RFCxxx"></xref> of <xref target="STDxx"></xref>`
+where both will be added to the automatically generated references.
+The word "of" will be translated according to the document language.
+Note: no attempt is made to validate if the RFC is actually part of the STD or BCP, i.e. `[@RFCxxx@RFCyyy]` will be happily accepted.

 For I-Ds you may want to add a draft sequence number, which can be done as such: `[@?I-D.blah#06]`.
 If you reference an I-D *without* a sequence number it will create a reference to the *last* I-D in citation index.
 I.e. a draft named "draft-gieben-pandoc2rfc", the I-D reference becomes: